spotfiresoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

 All Ansible playbooks are executed based on configuration file and inventory file.
 Both files are included in the project.
 Please see more detailed description in [Ansible part of this project paragraph](#ansible-part-of-this-project) below.

-<a name="loading-this-sample-in-tibco-streambase-studio-trade"></a>
+<a name="loading-this-sample-in-spotfire-streambase-studio-trade"></a>

-## Loading this sample in TIBCO StreamBase Studio&trade;
+## Loading this sample in Spotfire StreamBase Studio&trade;

-To be able to run this sample in TIBCO StreamBase Studio™ please refer to [Using Tibco Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).
+To be able to run this sample in Spotfire StreamBase Studio™ please refer to [Using Spotfire Streambase Studio GitHub page](https://github.com/TIBCOSoftware/tibco-streaming-samples/blob/master/docs/studio.md).

 Below you can find a list of files this project is based on:

 * An Ansible [playbook file](../../main/ansible/project-playbook.yml) with set of tasks divided in three groups: build docker images, test docker images and application, clean (remove docker images build in this playbook).
-* A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the TIBCO StreamBase runtime
+* A [base Dockerfile](../../main/docker/base/Dockerfile) to build a base image containing Linux, utilities and the Spotfire StreamBase runtime
 * A [start-node](../../main/docker/base/start-node) script to start a node
 * An [application Dockerfile](../../main/docker/application/Dockerfile) to build an application image containing the application archive - this is based on the base image
 * [Trusted hosts HOCON configuration](../../main/configurations/security.conf) so that each container can run epadmin commands on the cluster